lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  4. A small SAMP panel just below the Current Table Properties panel.
           The Plane plotting window icon circled in blue.

-    The main TOPCAT window with the "Plane plotting window" icon circled in blue.
+    **Figure 14:** The main TOPCAT window with the "Plane plotting window" icon circled in blue.

 **2.10.** Note that TOPCAT has returned with a Plane Plot window, initially plotting the first 2 numerical columns from the table.
 In this case, these